NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 * After a successful login your token will be resynched and you should be able to proceed.

-If you are still experiencing issues with your token, send a help request to rdhpcs.aim.help@noaa.gov with the title "Please check RSA token status."
-To expedite troubleshooting, please include the full terminal output you received when you tried to use your token.
+If you are still experiencing issues with your token, open a :ref:`help request <getting_help>` with the title *Please check RSA token status.* To expedite troubleshooting, please include the full terminal output you received when you tried to use your token.

-If RSA token is working and still unable to login to the PW system, open a ticket by emailing to rdhpcs.cloud.help@noaa.gov.
+* If RSA token is working and still unable to login to the PW system, check whether your workstation is behind a firewall that is blocking access.

-On the PW login site, after entering your username is not navigating to two-factor authentication box or taking too long, it could be an issue with your VPN.
-In that case, disconnect the VPN and try login.
-If the login succeeds, it implies an issue with the VPN.
+* If you are connected to a VPN, disconnect the VPN and try again.

+* You may also experience connection failure if you are trying to access from outside the United States.

+If you continue to experience connection issues, open a :ref:`help request <getting_help>`.

-5. Clusters and snapshots
+1. Clusters and snapshots
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Cluster Cost types explained